wiit-cloud/docs/docs/_managedk8s/clusterlifecycle/machinedeployments/index.en.md

 - Each machine deployment will be configured to meet specific needs such as compute capacity, storage, and availibily zone.
 - Please provide the name of the machineDeployment(s).
 If the machine deployment name is not provided, the name will default to the format clusterName-az-md (e.g., cluster-test-ix2-md).
 - We can enable autoscaler for you, please see (here) [/managedk8s/clusterlifecycle/autoscaling/]
+- We can enable pre cordoned (clusterwide) so all nodes get cordoned before rotating.
+Detail see Node Rotation Section.
 * The default machine deployment configuration is the following:
 ```yaml
 workers: